bcgov/hsb-dashboard/README.md

 | Node Version Manager - NVM                                                | [download](https://github.com/coreybutler/nvm-windows/releases)    |
 | .NET SDK 8.0 (only if you want to run .NET locally)                       | [download](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) |

 Docker Desktop on Windows defaults to WSL mode.
 This may work, but has known issues.
-You many need to WSL off.
+You may need to turn WSL off.

 When you install Node Version Manager (nvm) on Windows you will need to open a new command window as an administrator.
 Run `nvm install 20.8.1` to install the version of Node required for this project.